art by Diego Gisbert Llorens. © Fantasy Flight Games.

 However, when the Prince of Dorne decides to take Dany's dragons, he turns again toward the Westerosi Windblown.
 The mercenaries take his gold and promise to help him, but not before reporting his plan to the Tattered Prince.
 The Prince meets with Quentyn in the cellar of the Purple Lotus and agrees to join forces with him if, as a reward, he is given Pentos.
 He tells Quentyn that he saw Yurkhaz zo Yunzak die, indicating that he was present in Daznak's Pit when Drogon appeared.
 The plan fails since Quentyn is killed by the dragons and Meereen is fully besieged by Yunkish forces.

-Later, Barristan Selmy sends the two remaining Dornishmen on a mission to negotiate with the Tattered Prince.
-Ser Barristan wants the mercenary captain to help him release the Meereenese prisoners; as a reward, he will be given Pentos.
+Later, Ser Barristan Selmy sends the two remaining Dornishmen on a mission to negotiate with the Tattered Prince.
+Ser Barristan wants the mercenary captain to help him release the Meereenese hostages held by the Wise Masters; as a reward, he will be given Pentos.

 Quotes by the Tattered Prince